newjersey/navigator.business.nj.gov/content/src/fundings/clean-tech-research.md

 The Clean Tech Research & Development (R&D) Voucher Program helps New Jersey early-stage clean tech and clean energy companies offset the cost of accessing equipment at participating New Jersey universities or federal labs for R&D.

 ---

 ### Eligibility

-* Must be a New Jersey-based clean energy and clean technology company
+- Must be a New Jersey-based clean energy and clean technology company
-* Company must have 50 or fewer full-time employees
+- Company must have 50 or fewer full-time employees

->**Benefits**
+> **Benefits**
+>
->* Vouchers totaling up to $15,000 per year
+> - Vouchers totaling up to $15,000 per year